Cloudy with a Chance of Meatballs (film)

-Cloudy with a Chance of Meatballs is a 2009 American animated science fiction comedy film produced by Columbia Pictures and Sony Pictures Animation.
-Loosely based on the 1978 children's book by Judi and Ron Barrett, the film was written and directed by Phil Lord and Christopher Miller, in their feature directorial debuts.
-It stars the voices of Bill Hader, Anna Faris, James Caan, Andy Samberg, Bruce Campbell, Mr. T, Benjamin Bratt, and Neil Patrick Harris.
-The film centers around an aspiring inventor named Flint Lockwood who develops, following a series of failed experiments, a machine that can convert water into food.
-After the machine becomes rogue and begins to develop food storms, Flint must stop it in order to save the world.
+Cloudy with a Chance of Meatballs is a 2009 American animated science-fiction comedy film written and directed by Phil Lord and Christopher Miller and loosely based on the children's book of the same name by Judi and Ron Barrett.
+Produced by Columbia Pictures and Sony Pictures Animation and released by Sony Pictures Releasing, it stars the voices of Bill Hader, Anna Faris, James Caan, Andy Samberg, Bruce Campbell, Mr. T, Benjamin Bratt and Neil Patrick Harris.
+The film centers around an aspiring inventor named Flint Lockwood (Hader) who, following a series of failed experiments, develops a machine that can convert water into food.
+When the machine malfunctions, Flint must stop it in order to save the world.

-Cloudy with a Chance of Meatballs premiered at the Mann Village Theater in Los Angeles on September 12, 2009, and was released in the United States on September 18 by Sony Pictures Releasing.
-It was a box office success, grossing $243 million against a budget of $100M.
+The film marked Lord and Miller's feature film directorial debut.
+Cloudy with a Chance of Meatballs premiered at the Mann Village Theater in Los Angeles on September 12, 2009 and was released in the United States on September 18.
+It was a box office success, grossing $243 million against a budget of $100 million.
 The film received positive reviews from critics and was nominated for Best Animated Feature at the 67th Golden Globe Awards.
 A sequel, Cloudy with a Chance of Meatballs 2, was released in 2013, while an animated television series premiered in 2017.